github-trello-plugins/github-trello-card-events/README.md

 # github-trello-card-events
 Update cards in trello based on GitHub events

+Note: Trello board name and Github repo name should match, to make moving cards and linking trello cards with PRs work a bit smoother.
+The code could be modified to use an env variable, but if the names match, then this service can be used for multiple boards/repos.

 ## Environment Variables
 Name | Description | Default Value
 ---- | ----------- | -------------